strongerwill/SJEDD/README.md

 --weight autol --gpu 0 --autol_lr 1e-3 --autol_init 1.0 --initial_lr 6e-7
 ```

+## 📜 License
+This project is released for **academic and research purposes only**, and is released under the [CC BY-NC 2.0](https://creativecommons.org/licenses/by-nc/2.0/) license.

 ## Citation
 If you find this repository useful in your research, please consider citing the following paper:
 ```